 The Ideal Candidate

-The buying profession is high pressure but reaps high rewards in the form of potential progression, industry recognition and high salaries.
+The Procurement Buyer role can be high pressure but reaps high rewards in the form of potential progression, industry recognition and high salaries.
 Attributes of the ideal candidate for the buying role include:

 - Great team worker